lucperkins/git-license/README.md

 git-license
 ===========

 This is a simple shell script for adding the appropriate `LICENSE` to the root of your Git repository.
-The list of licenses is drawn from GitHub's [Choose a License](http://choosealicense.com/).
+The list of licenses is drawn from GitHub's [Choose a License](http://choosealicense.com/) page.

 ## Usage

 Couldn't be much more simple.
-Just use run the `git license` command and then the name of the license you wish to add, e.g.:
+Just run the `git license` command and then the name of the license you wish to add, e.g.:

 ```bash
 $ git license mit